rwebaz/Governance-Lessons-Project/docs/pages/Stress-Uncertainty.md

 These are the observations of scientists hell-bent on quantifying the biological reasons why one family exponentially multiplies its given capital, while another flounders on the shores of despair.

-These scientists have found male line (XY) transgenerational effects between the generations that do exist!
+**Fact A**.
+Scientists have found male line (XY) transgenerational effects between the generations that leap across the ages of time!

 Further, these effects cannot be easily attributed to cultural pressures or simply written off as genetic inheritance.

-A sort of epigenetic leap exists out there people, and scientists are hot on its trail.
+A sort of epigenetic leap between the generations exists out there people, and scientists are hot on its trail.

 ## The American Self-made Man

-**Fact**.
+**Fact B**.
 The American myth of the self-made, inspirational individual transcending his or her circumstances by sweat and hard work is actually a very extreme rarity in real time.

 American families that start in poverty, and conceive in poverty alter not only their own immediate biologies with respect to stress response, but those of their gamete induced progeny ie.) their kids and grandkids, as well.